kalughle/aws-lambda-userkeycheck/README.md

         * s3FileKey
             * The path and filename of the Lambda Zip file is located in the bucket
             * *Ex. "dir/sub-dir/filename.zip"*
+        * cronSchedule
+            * The schedule, in 6 characher cron format, that you want to run the Lambda on.
+Ex of 1:30pm GMT M-F: "30 13 ? * MON-FRI *"
     1. Create the stack

 ## License